floydkrom/Exercises_3/03_exercises.md

 ```

 ![](03_exercises_files/figure-html/unnamed-chunk-9-1.png)<!-- -->
   As shown in the bar graph above, bikes are rented out more during the weekdays than during the weekends.
-This could be explained by the fact that individuals ren out these bikes to go from point A to point B during the workweek while they are off on the weekends and therefore don't need to rent out a bike.
+This could be explained by the fact that individuals rent out these bikes to go from point A to point B during the workweek while they are off on the weekends and therefore don't need to rent out a bike.

   10. Facet your graph from exercise 8. by day of the week.
 Is there a pattern?